adamnstone/DigitalPortfolioWebsite/docs/stem/expert-network-map/index.md

 ![Filters](../../assets/images/stem/expert-network-map/filters.jpg)

-Because the first version of the `Expert Network Map` had tens of thousands of data points reloading in real-time, the tool was too slow to be usable.
+Because the first version of the `Expert Network Map` had a large number of data points reloading in real-time, the tool was too slow to be usable.
 I made two modifications to optimize performance.
 First, I used D3JS’ enter-update-exit protocol to change the force simulation graph without reloading all of the data.
 Next, I collapsed multiple references between the same students into a single edge with greater force.
 The `Expert Network Map` is live and will be used by Fab Academy 2024 students.

 ## Documentation